War-Brokers-Mods/WBM/README.md

 WBM is not a hack.
 WBM will not include any features that will give unfair advantages.
-These features include but not limited to: extended minimap zoom, quick weapon swap, instant zoom, extended field of view, audio filter, etc.
+These features include but are not limited to: extended minimap zoom, quick weapon swap, instant zoom, extended field of view, audio filter, etc.

 WBM will not include any custom skins.